Boosting Engagement and Efficiency Through Communication and Ownership

 The current flow

-Designers did not have a structured internal discovery process.
+Issue: Designers lacked a structured internal discovery process.

 The improved flow